 Their backward pointing teeth are designed for holding prey and not chewing.
 With each mouthful, they have a characteristic jerking motion as they throw the mouthful down the throat.

 Found living in the arid and semi-arid regions of Australia, the perentie usually prefer areas around rocky hills and outcrops, where they can take shelter.
 Perenties are known to dig burrows with their powerful front legs and claws or take over rabbit burrows.
 The burrows can be quite large, having several exits.
 Depending on their surrounding habitat, other perenties shelter in deep rock crevices.

 Perenties are preyed on by wedge-tailed eagles and dingoes.
 Juveniles perenties are preyed on by snakes and large goannas, as well as larger perenties.
 They are also a source of food for indigenous Australians.

 The perentie is strikingly different to the Gould’s Goanna, with a cream to white heavily speckled against a dark brown to black background.
 The pale coloured spots are arranged in rows across the body and tail.

 In late 2005, University of Melbourne researchers discovered that perenties and goannas and other monitors are venomous.1

 The perentie is an important bush food for the Aboriginal people.
 The perentie also features in Aboriginal mythology and dreamtime stories, as well as depicted in many pieces of Aboriginal art.
-See The Perentie and the Goanna and How the Goanna and Perentie got their looks.
+See the Sand Goanna & Perentie and How the Goanna and Perentie got their colours.